Skip to main content

 5. Schedule the tasks based on the sequence and expected level of effort.
 This means assigning dates for when you expect to work on each task so that you can meet deliverable deadlines.

 6. Review project staffing to make sure that you have a realistic plan based on the resources that are available.
-This can be a tricky art to refine.
 It’s important to clearly identify the tasks along the critical path that must be completed for your project to move forward.
+Managing resources effectively is a tricky art to refine.

 7. Review the completed plan with your team to gain buy-in.